ircam-ismm/dotpi/introduction/getting-started.md

 Once the server is up and running, go to <a href="http://127.0.0.1:9000" target="_blank">http://127.0.0.1:9000</a>, and Tada! you should see your RPi in the interface:

 ![dotpi-manager](../assets/introduction/getting-started/dotpi-manager.png)

+Now if you click the check-sound bang (on the right-hand side of the RPI status in your manager), you should hear a full volume short white noise coming out of the mini jack output of your RPI.

 ## Conclusion